 - Now add the Spice paste to the mixture and cook for 2-3 minutes on low flame.

-- Add Boiled Peas, Fried Potatoes and mix thoroughly.
+- Add Boiled Peas and fried Potatoes and mix thoroughly.

 - Add the separated broth as per requirement and cook till the gravy thickens.